The Consulate General in Jerusalem is among the most important foreign

-The Consulate General of the Republic of Turkey, opened in 1925 following the declaration of the Republic, has the privilege of being one of the oldest diplomatic missions abroad directly linked to the Ministry of Foreign Affairs.
+The Consulate General in Jerusalem, opened in 1925 following the establishment of the Republic of Türkiye, has the privilege of being among the oldest diplomatic missions of Türkiye.

-In the wake of the 1967 war when Israel occupied East Jerusalem, West Bank and Gaza Strip, the attempt of the Israeli soldiers who entered the courtyard of Haram-ı Şerif to mount the Israeli flag on to the Dome of the “Kubbet-ü Sahra” was averted by the then Turkish General Consul.
+Following the 1967 War during which Israel occupied East Jerusalem, the West Bank and the Gaza Strip, the attempt of the Israeli soldiers who entered the courtyard of Haram al-Sharif to raise the Israeli flag on the Dome of the Rock was averted by the then Turkish Consul General.

 After Israel declared Jerusalem as its “eternal and indivisible” capital in 1980, Türkiye closed its Consulate General in Jerusalem as a sign of protestation.
 Following the positive atmosphere created by the Madrid Peace Conference, the Consulate General resumed its activities in September 1992 and has remained open so far.